luisimagiire/youtube_summarizer/README.md

 # YT Summarizer

 > No time to watch your favorite youtuber?
 No problem!
-Read the top 10 highlights in the video!
+Get the top 10 highlights in the video!

 Youtube video summarizer using OpenAI's API, Whisper and Pytube.